Four Things to Avoid When Working with Preschoolers

 A third technique you’ll want to avoid is motivating your child with threats.
 This strategy appeals to a child’s fears by stating exaggerated consequences.
 “If you don’t come now, I’m going to leave you here,” or “If you don’t clean up those toys, I’m going to throw them all away.”
 Replace bribes and threats with firmness.
 Many children lack the internal character to do what’s right.
 Working hard to teach children what’s appropriate can be challenging at times but parenting shortcuts rarely build positive character.

 In a similar way, yelling is counterproductive.
 Yes, it too works in the short run.
 If you’re trying to get your kids in the car, raising your volume level will do the job.
 Or if they’re getting wild, you can yell at them to settle down.
+Yelling isn’t necessary firmness is.
 The problem is that yelling takes a toll on the relationship, building distance between parent and child.

 Children who live with yelling hear messages in the tone of voice that says they are inadequate, unloved, and incompetent.
 Some parents use yelling to try to teach respect.
 Their underlying idea is that children will translate the fear or the intensity into some kind of respect for authority.
 Respect is a good thing to teach children but yelling and anger aren’t good vehicles to bring it about.

 In fact, yelling won’t work for long.
 Kids actually develop disrespect for a yelling parent.
 It may seem to work in the short run, but yelling damages relationships over time.
-Again, firmness is the key.
+Again, firmness is the key and balancing firmness with relationship.
 Teach children how to respond to your words without you having to raise your voice.
 You do this by following through on your instructions.

 Most parents need to develop a way to communicate firmness without some form of manipulation attached to it.
 Often that involves a clear and authoritative voice, moving close to the child, or actually physically redirecting the child to indicate that resistance isn’t an option.
 Although the child may react emotionally, that doesn’t mean that you have to be drawn into the intensity.
 You’re simply showing your child what you expect and what self-control and responsiveness look like in practical terms.
 Children learn that you mean business when you act upon your words, and yelling doesn’t have to be part of the equation.